StevenLiuMC/ESP32-Smart-Blind-Ventilation-IoT/README.md

 - Unzip the zipped file and open the project with Arduino IDE or PlatformIO
 - Upload the code to your ESP32 board
-- Use Blynk Web version for remote control and data display **Notice: The Blynk settings may vary and please create your own Blynk interface, this project can provide you with some ideas.
+- Use Blynk Web version for remote control and data display
+- **Notice**: The Blynk settings may vary and please create your own Blynk interface, this project can provide you with some ideas.

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.